Interpretation & Debate

 Although some exemption claims brought under these religious freedom statutes have been relatively uncontroversial—the Supreme Court unanimously protected the right of a tiny religious sect to use a hallucinogenic drug prohibited by federal law and the right of a Muslim prisoner to wear a half-inch beard prohibited by state prison rules—some touch on highly contested moral questions.
 For example, the Court by a 5-4 vote excused a commercial family-owned corporation from complying with the “contraception mandate,” a regulation which required the corporation’s health insurance plan to cover what its owners believe are abortion-inducing drugs.
 Burwell v.
 Hobby Lobby Stores Inc. (2014).
 In the wake of Hobby Lobby and the Court’s subsequent determination that states may not deny gays and lesbians the right to civil marriage, state RFRAs have become a flashpoint in conflicts over whether commercial vendors with religious objections may refuse their products and services to same-sex weddings.

-The Court recently recognized that the Free Exercise Clause (along with the Establishment Clause) required a religious exemption from a neutral and general federal antidiscrimination law that interfered with a church’s freedom to select its own ministers.
-The Court distinguished Smith on the ground that it “involved government regulation of only outward physical acts,” while this case “concerns government interference with an internal church decision that affects the faith and mission of the church itself.”
-Hosanna-Tabor Evangelical Lutheran Church & School v.
+The Court also recognized that the Free Exercise Clause (along with the Establishment Clause) required a religious exemption from a neutral and general federal antidiscrimination law that interfered with a church’s freedom to select its own ministers and others who teach and model a congregation’s faith.
+The Court distinguished Smith on the ground that it “involved government regulation of only outward physical acts,” while this case “concerns government interference with an internal church decision that affects the faith and mission of the church itself.”; Hosanna-Tabor Evangelical Lutheran Church & School v.
 E.E.O.C.
 (2012).

-It remains unclear whether Lukumi and Hosanna-Tabor are narrow exceptions to Smith’s general presumption against religious exemptions, or foreshadow yet another shift towards a more exemption-friendly free exercise doctrine.
+In their immediate aftermath, , it was uncertain whether Lukumi and Hosanna-Tabor had created narrow exceptions to Smith’s general presumption against religious exemptions or foreshadowed yet another doctrinal shift.
+Three COVID-era decisions, however, decisively confirmed a more exemption-friendly free exercise doctrine.

 Religious Liberty Is Equal Liberty